-Dr. Foroutan’s areas of expertise and interest include developing and applying advanced computational techniques to study environmental flow systems.
-These systems are diverse in nature, scale, and physics and include, for example, river, ocean, and atmosphere.
-By combining simulation results with theory, experiments, and observations he characterizes the transport of momentum, heat, moisture, pollution, and disease in these systems.
-He is actively engaged in global change projects related to climate dynamics, atmospheric science and air quality, human exposure and health, and biological systems, where environmental flows and transport processes have a critical role.
+Dr. Foroutan’s research focuses on environmental, geophysical, and biological flow systems.
+These systems are diverse in nature, scale, and physics and include, for instance, atmosphere, ocean, and streams.
+With a synergistic blend of numerical simulations, theory, experiments, and observations he characterizes the transport of pollutants (chemicals, pathogens, allergens, and toxins) in these flow systems.
+His research is highly interdisciplinary and integrates fluid dynamics, atmospheric, Earth and environmental, and aerosol sciences.
+He is actively engaged in global change projects related to air pollution, human exposure and health, climate dynamics, and biological systems, where environmental flows and transport processes have a critical role.

-Dr. Foroutan is an Assistant Professor of Engineering Mechanics in the Department of Biomedical Engineering and Mechanics at Virginia Tech following a postdoctoral fellowship at the U.S. Environmental Protection Agency (EPA).
+Dr. Foroutan is an Assistant Professor in the Department of Civil and Environmental Engineering at Virginia Tech, following a postdoctoral fellowship at the U.S. Environmental Protection Agency (EPA).
 He holds a doctorate degree in Mechanical Engineering (with a minor in Computational Science) from Penn State.

 Harb, C., Pan, J., DeVilbiss, S., Badgley, B., Marr, L., Schmale III, D., and Foroutan, H., 2021, “Increasing freshwater salinity impacts aerosolized bacteria,” Environmental Science & Technology, In Press (Articles ASAP), https://doi.org/10.1021/acs.est.0c08558

 Nolan, P., Foroutan, H., and Ross, S., 2020, “Pollution transport patterns obtained through generalized Lagrangian coherent structures,” Atmosphere, 11, 168, https://doi.org/10.3390/atmos11020168